For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Welcome

-The Maternal and Child Health Program (MCH Program) at Drexel University's Dornsife School of Public Health is a multidisciplinary group of academics, clinicians and policy makers who strive to improve the health of women and children through education and research.
+The Maternal and Child Health Center of Excellence (MCH CoE) at Drexel University's Dornsife School of Public Health is a multidisciplinary group of academics, clinicians and students who strive to improve the health of women, children, adolescents, and families through education, research, and practice.

-Our program works to increase the number, diversity, and capacity of future MCH professionals through graduate training, school activities, leadership opportunities, mentorship, professional development, internships, and more.
-We welcome you to learn more about our group and our endeavors:
+Our CoE works to meet the needs of maternal and child health populations by strengthening and expanding the MCH workforce through graduate training, research, school activities, leadership opportunities, mentorship, professional development, internships, technical assistance, collaboration with community-based organizations, and more.
+We welcome you to learn more about our center and our endeavors:

 Upcoming School Events Related to Maternal and Child Health: